Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Introduction

-The main application of the Standard Scattering Map is that it offers an explicit method to find pseudo-orbits of the iterated function system consisting of the scattering map and the inner map (induced by the inner flow on the Poincar\'e section), along which the orbit out-of-plane amplitude $I_v$ grows consistently.
+The main application of the Standard Scattering Map is that it offers an explicit method to find pseudo-orbits, that is, orbits of the iterated function system consisting of scattering maps and the inner map (induced by the inner flow on the Poincar\'e section), along which the vertical amplitude $J_v$ grows consistently.
 The method is versatile, in the sense that one can choose the starting and ending points of such pseudo-orbits.
-As mentioned earlier, in this paper we compute two scattering maps, and we compare them in terms of the fastest trajectory to achieve the desired change in out-of-plane amplitude.
+As mentioned earlier, in this paper we compute two scattering maps, and we compare them in terms of the fastest trajectory to achieve the desired change in vertical amplitude.

-It is important to note that the pseudo-orbits of the scattering maps are not equivalent to true trajectories of the system.
+It is important to note that the orbits of the scattering maps are not equivalent to true trajectories of the system.
 Rather, we can approximate a segment of a homoclinic trajectory by a concatenation of a finite orbit of the inner dynamics, followed by an application of a scattering map, followed by another finite orbit of the inner dynamics.
-We refer to the map that assigns to the starting point of this concatenation of orbits its ending point, as the \emph{transition map}.
-The transition map is a map on the NHIM, and each application of the transition map corresponds to a segment of a homoclinic orbit to the NHIM.
+The map that described this concatenation of orbits is referred to as the \emph{transition map}.
+The transition map is a map on the NHIM, and each application of the transition map approximates a segment of a homoclinic orbit to the NHIM; see Section~\ref{sec:transition}.
 Since we have constructed two scattering maps, we have two corresponding transition maps.
-To obtain approximate trajectories that change the orbital out-of-plane amplitude, we consider the iterated function system consisting of the two transition maps and the inner map, and we search for optimal trajectories.
+To obtain approximate trajectories that change the orbital vertical amplitude, we consider the iterated function system consisting of the two transition maps and the inner map, and we search for optimal trajectories.

+\PB{Note the order in which our methodology proceeds.
+First and foremost, we obtain the Standard Scattering Map, which models the asymptotic homoclinic dynamics in a comprehensive and efficient manner, forming the backbone of all subsequent computations.
+Second, we use the SSM to validate the hypothesis of Theorem~\ref{th:main} and conclude the existence of diffusion.
+However, to design pseudo-orbits it is necessary to work with finite-time segments of trajectories.
+Third, from the SSM we derive the transition map, which approximates \emph{finite-time} homoclinic segments.
+The transition map is used to design pseudo-orbits, which can finally be refined into true orbits.}